Tecoma Stans is a perennial flowering shrub known for its highly attractive and bright-colored flowers from the (trumpet

 Use an organic insecticide (neem) to deal with the problem if it occurs.

-The plant attracts hummingbirds, butterflies, and bees and is also a desirable fodder of livestock.
+The plant attracts hummingbirds, butterflies, and bees and is also a desirable fodder for livestock.

 Tecoma Stans Uses

 Esperanza plants have lately gained huge popularity as landscaping plants due to their beautiful flower color, spectacular appearance, drought tolerance, and hardiness.

 They are also among the most widely cultivated flowering plants in perennial and rock gardens and are also grown in containers for use as patio plants.

 They also complement as well as help enhance the look of Spanish architecture and make an excellent potted specimen plant.

 In addition to the vibrant flowers, the long blooming period, low-maintenance requirements, drought resistance, low cost, and easy availability are some more reasons for the popularity of yellow elder plants.